 The "Gu Lou" Drum Tower looks very much like the nearby Bell Tower.
 The Xi'an "Drum Tower" is the dominant building on a square that is very lively in the evening.
 The "Gu Lou" was built around 1370, the Drum Tower is 33 m high and brightly illuminated at night.

 Xi'an built a new city wall in the 14th century, which enclosed a rectangle of about 4.4 x 2.7 km.
-On one of the few preserved city walls in China, you can circle the inner city completely.
-The southern and western section of the 14 km City Wall is the most beautiful.
-On the picture you cen see the colourful South Gate "Nan Men".
+It is one of the few preserved city walls in China, you can circle the inner city completely.
+The southern and western section of the 14 km lang City Wall is the most beautiful.
+On the picture you can see the colourful South Gate "Nan Men".

 The 43 m high "Xiao Yan Ta" Small Wild Goose Pagoda was built in 684 by Tang Emperor "Gaozong", who ruled between 649-683 in Changan (today Xi'an).
 Originally, the pagoda had 15 stories, but an earthquake destroyed 2 floors.